Green Revolution and Human Revolution

 The dialogue is at once wide-ranging and intimate; in all, casting two perspectives from Asia of hope on the challenges of today's globalized society.

-Revolutions: To Green the Environment, To Grow the Human Heart is also available in Japanese, English and Italian.
+Green Revolution and Human Revolution is also available in Japanese, English and Italian.

 Becoming a Humanistic Scientist